Hawaii School Counselor Certification

 The state of Hawaii will review out-of-state applicants who hold a current, valid license.
 To submit an application for consideration of reciprocity licensure, your application materials will include:

-• Completed profile and application through the Department of Education website
+• A completed profile and application through the Department of Education website

 • Proof of passing score for the Professional School Counseling exam (ETS 5421) or proof of passing scores from an equivalent exam approved from the licensing state